Minneapolis City Council: Major policies

+Controversies and incidents

-In July 2001, DFL Council Member Brian Herron pleaded guilty to one count of felony extortion.
+In July 2001, DFL council member Brian Herron pleaded guilty to one count of felony extortion.
 Herron admitted to accepting a $10,000 bribe from business owner Selwin Ortega who faced numerous health and safety inspection violations at his Las Americas grocery stores.
 Herron served a one-year sentence in federal prison.

-On November 21, 2002, ten-year DFL Council Member Joe Biernat was convicted of five federal felony charges, one count of embezzlement, three counts of mail fraud, and one count of making a false statement.
+On November 21, 2002, ten-year DFL council member Joe Biernat was convicted of five federal felony charges, one count of embezzlement, three counts of mail fraud, and one count of making a false statement.
 Biernat was found not guilty on extortion and conspiracy to extort charges.

-In September 2005, Green Party Council Member Dean Zimmermann was served with a federal search warrant to his home by the Federal Bureau of Investigation (FBI).
+In September 2005, Green Party council member Dean Zimmermann was served with a federal search warrant to his home by the Federal Bureau of Investigation (FBI).
 The affidavit attached to the warrant revealed that the FBI had Zimmermann on video and audiotape accepting bribes for a zoning change.
 Zimmermann subsequently lost his re-election campaign, and was convicted in federal court on three counts of accepting cash from a developer and found not guilty of soliciting property from people with business with the city.
 Zimmermann was released from prison in July 2008.

-In 2009, Council President Barbara A. Johnson was accused of misusing campaign funds for personal spending.
+In 2009, council president Barbara A. Johnson was accused of misusing campaign funds for personal spending.
 An administrative hearing was held January 26, 2010.
 The administrative judges at the hearing dismissed six of the eight charges; it upheld two charges—that AAA services were paid for both her and her husband's vehicle and that not all charges for hairstyling or dry cleaning were reasonably related to the campaign.
 Johnson paid a $200 fine for these violations, the lowest fine possible.

-In 2015, DFL Council Member Alondra Cano used her Twitter account to publish private cellphone numbers and e-mail addresses of critics who wrote about her involvement in a Black Lives Matter rally.
+In 2015, DFL council member Alondra Cano used her Twitter account to publish private cellphone numbers and e-mail addresses of critics who wrote about her involvement in a Black Lives Matter rally.